 NOTE: Which is the most appropriate alternative to model the re-authentication notification can be agreed with CT4 during normative phase.

 4. .
 Before acknowledging the ReAuthentication notification, the AMF first checks if the UE can be contacted to execute the requested primary authentication procedure.
-After receiving the notification from the UDM in Step 3 the AMF decides based on its own policy and potentially the received Home Network authentication configuration when to initiate primary authentication and when to contact the UE or wait for the UE to contact the AMF.
+After receiving the notification from the UDM in Step 3 the AMF potentially marks the UE as requiring re-authentication and decides based on its own policy and potentially the received Home Network authentication configuration when to initiate primary authentication and when to contact the UE or wait for the UE to contact the AMF.

-Editor's Note: Whether the AMF pages the UE or waits for a UE to contact the AMF, is FFS.
+NOTE 2: The AMF could page the UE right away or wait for the UE to contact the AMF.
+The behaviour of the AMF is left for normative work since the behaviour could also be dependent on the requirements of the specific use case for example a specific use case may be tolerant to the re-authentication blocking to wait for the UE to contact the AMF.

 5. The AMF replies to the ReAuthentication Notification either with a successful response including the status information (if the UE is reachable or not).